Performance Evaluation of Action Recognition Models on Low Quality Videos: Transcoding Methods

 \subsection{H.264/AVC transcoding}

 Next, we describe how to transcode input video files using H.264/AVC codec.
-In this study, transcoding is performed by specifying two quality parameters, the group of pictures (GOP) size and constant rate factor (CRF), by using \texttt{FFmpeg}~\cite{ffmpeg}, with x264 for the video codec and \texttt{-preset medium} for other parameters.
+In this study, transcoding is performed by changing two quality parameters: the group of pictures (GOP) size and the constant rate factor (CRF).
+The experimental videos are transcoded by \texttt{FFmpeg}~\cite{ffmpeg} with x264 \footnote{\url{https://www.videolan.org/developers/x264.html}} which is a well-established H.264/ACV codec, and \texttt{-preset medium} \footnote{\url{https://trac.ffmpeg.org/wiki/Encode/H.264}} for other parameters.

-The larger the GOP size, the longer the interval between I-frames.
+The larger the GOP size, the longer the interval between intra-frames (I-frames).
 When the GOP size is 1, all frames are encoded as I-frames while the video file size becomes enormous.
-The valid range of CRF is between 0 and 51 (integer), with 0 being uncompressed and 51 being the maximum, and the default is 23.
-Figure~\ref{fig:ffmpeg_frame} shows the changes in quality of a frame of a transcoded video by varying the GOP size and CRF.
-No significant visual changes are observed at any GOP size up to CRF 40, but a noticeable quality decrease is observed at CRF 50.
+The CRF values control video quality, and the valid range of CRF is between 0 and 51 (integer), with 0 being uncompressed and 51 being the maximum compression, and the default is 23.
+Figure~\ref{fig:ffmpeg_frame} shows the changes in the quality of a transcoded video's frame by varying the GOP size and CRF.
+No significant visual changes are observed at any GOP sizes up to CRF 40, but a noticeable quality decrease is observed at CRF 50.